jcaip/jcaip.github.io/_posts/2020-08-14-Kernels-and-Cliques.md

     - alt: Clique
     - title: Clique
 ---

+**This is a post about some research I was doing about a year ago but never got around to finishing.**

 Over the past couple of years, there's been a lot of work on representation learning in NLP.
 We've seen a revolution with the rise of BERT, transformers, and deep language models.